 Ross Perot Jr. serves as Chairman of The Perot Group, which manages the various Perot family interests that include real estate, oil and gas, and financial investments.
 Additionally, Mr. Perot is Chairman of Hillwood, a Texas-based, leading global real estate development company he founded in 1988.

 That same year, Mr. Perot developed Fort Worth Alliance Airport, the country’s first industrial airport, through a unique public-private partnership.
 The airport now anchors AllianceTexas, a 27,000-acre master-planned, mixed-use community in North Texas.
 The area is home to the AllianceTexas Mobility Innovation Zone, an integrated testbed for both surface and air mobility technology to test, scale, and commercialize.
-Since inception, AllianceTexas has generated nearly $84 billion in regional economic impact.
+Since inception, AllianceTexas has generated more than $100 billion in regional economic impact.

-Mr. Perot currently serves on the board of the U.S. Chamber of Commerce and was also selected as a member of President Trump’s Economic Revival Task Force.
-He currently sits on the board of the American Enterprise Institute (AEI) and is Board Member Emeritus for both Vanderbilt University and the Smithsonian National Air and Space Museum.
+Mr. Perot currently serves on the board of the U.S. Chamber of Commerce and the American Enterprise Institute (AEI).
+He is also Board Member Emeritus for both Vanderbilt University and the Smithsonian National Air and Space Museum.